meisei4/ankihighlights/README.md

 ]
 ```

-example JSON request (or response?) for the word "自分" and the sentences it has been found in.
+example anki based JSON request (or response? note_id blah, card_id blah figure it the heck out) for the word "自分" and the sentences it was orignally highlight in.

 ```json
 {